■Shibamasa World

 ■Eiheiji Temple

-This dojo was founded by Dogen Zenji in 1244, approximately 770 years ago.
+This is a training hall for monastic life and Zen practice, founded by Zen Master Dogen in 1244, approximately 770 years ago.

-Based on Daibutsujiyama, located about 16km southeast of Fukui City,
+Based on Daibutsu-ji Mountain, located about 16 km southeast of Fukui City,

 The precincts are approximately 100,000 tsubo in size, and the tranquil atmosphere surrounded by lush old cedars said to be 680 years old makes it a sacred area suitable for a monk's dojo.